 These violent powers come from four unique classes, each with its own skill tree.
 The three classes that were playable were Trickster, Devastator, and Pyromancer.

 The Trickster is a hit and run damage dealer that is equipped with powers that allow for unrivaled mobility on the battlefield.
-Tricksters bend the law of and space and time, slowing down enemies and teleporting around the battlefield.
+Tricksters bend the law of space and time, slowing down enemies and teleporting around the battlefield.

 The Devastator class controls gravity uses the earth to help crush enemies by delivering powerful ground pounds that send everything flying.
 They can also cover themselves in rock-like skin that serves as temporary armor when they get up close and personal.